by Alan K. Lee

 Music is an essential component of the spirit of the Big Easy.
 Whether it’s traditional Cajun fiddle tunes, blues, jazz, swamp rock, zydeco, country, or a fusion of some or all of those genres, music permeates the city.
 Street performers are a common sight in the French Quarter any time of the day or night.
 And there are probably hundreds of clubs throughout the city offering live performances late into the night, every night.
 Take in as much of the music as you can while you’re there because it’s such a vital component of the city’s spirit.

 The following was originally posted on this site a couple of years ago.
-I checked all of the links, but things can change, so check the Keys News website for current information if you’re contemplating a visit in the near future.
+I checked all of the links, but things can change, so check the

 If you just want to hang out at the beach, Fort Zach Park has a nice swimming beach (with an adjacent bar).
 South Beach at the end of Duval Street also has a beach bar and grill.
 Higgs Beach is four or five blocks east and has a nice beach for sunbathing and swimming.
 And across the street, Astro City Playground is a fun place for kids to play.
 To the east of Higgs Beach are C.B.
 Harvey Memorial Rest Beach (no bar or other amenities) and Smathers Beach.
 Dog Beach, a couple of blocks east of South Beach, is literally for the dogs – a dog friendly, off leash park.